szilard/benchm-ml/README.md

 various commonly used implementations like R packages, Python scikit-learn, Vowpal Wabbit, H2O and Spark MLlib.
 Random forest, boosting and more recently deep neural networks are expected to perform the best on the data/sizes described above.
 Non-linear SVMs are also good in accuracy in general but become slow/cannot scale for the larger *n* sizes we want to deal with.
-The linear models are less accurate in general and used here as a base-line (they also scale very well and some of them can deal with very sparse features).
+The linear models are less accurate in general and are used here only as a base-line (but they can scale better and some of them can deal with very sparse features).